 Beeswax Block or Stick Crayons: A good quality set of crayons in the seven colors of the rainbow is an excellent choice.

-Watercolor Paints: You will want to have one tube each of cobalt blue, carmine red, and cadmium pale yellow.
+Watercolor Paints: You will want to have one tube each of blue, red, and yellow.
 Your child will have the opportunity to explore how these three primary colors form the basis of every other color.